 writer, editor, geographer

-Each image below links to a different collection of my work.
-Connecting them all, is my curiosity about how humans can be better citizens of Earth.
+Each image below links to a different collection of my work, but all of it is connected by a curiosity of how humans can be better citizens of Earth.